joshuamills98/joshuamills98/README.md

 -->

 - 🔭 I’m currently working on a data science project surrounding the spanish energy market
-- 🌱 I’m currently learning about webscraping
+- 🌱 I’m currently learning about time-series analysis and modelling
 - 👯 I’m looking to collaborate on any data science project related to the energy sector!